 14. The document Budget at a Glance shows in brief receipts and disbursements along with broad details of tax revenues and other receipts.
-This document also exhibits broad break-up of expenditure - Plan and non-Plan, allocation of Plan outlays by sectors as well as by Ministries/Departments and details of resources transferred by the Central Government to State and Union territory Governments.
-This document also shows the revenue deficit, the gross primary deficit, the budgetary deficit and the gross fiscal deficit of the Central Government.
+This document also exhibits broad break-up of expenditure - Plan and Non-Plan, allocation of Plan outlays by sectors as well as by Ministries/Departments and details of resources transferred by the Central Government to State and Union territory Governments.
+This document also shows the revenue deficit, the gross primary deficit and the gross fiscal deficit of the Central Government.
 The excess of Government's revenue expenditure over revenue receipts constitutes revenue deficit of Government.
-Taking into account the capital expenditure and capital receipts also there is a gap between receipts and expenditure of a year.
-This gap, which is covered by issue of 91 days Treasury Bills (mostly held by Reserve Bank), constitutes overall budgetary deficit.
-Apart from this borrowing through Treasury Bills, Government also borrows funds under many schemes which form part of capital receipts.
-The difference between the total expenditure of Government by way of revenue, capital and loans net of repayments on the one hand and revenue receipts of Government and Capital receipts which are not in the nature of borrowing but which finally accrue to Government on the other, constitutes gross fiscal deficit.
-Gross Primary deficit is measured by gross fiscal deficit reduced by gross interest payments.
+Government mainly borrows through issue of dated securities, i.e. market borrowings.
+Apart from this, Government also borrows funds under many schemes which form part of capital receipts.
+The difference between the total expenditure of Government by way of revenue, capital and loans net of repayments on the one hand and revenue receipts of Government and capital receipts which are not in the nature of borrowing but which finally accrue to Government on the other, constitutes gross fiscal deficit.
+Gross primary deficit is measured by gross fiscal deficit reduced by gross interest payments.
 In the Budget documents 'gross fiscal deficit' and 'gross primary deficit' have been referred to in abbreviated form 'fiscal deficit' and 'primary deficit', respectively.